GrafiteInc/Builder/README.md

 currentBillingCycle()->withinLimit('App\Repositories\Team\Team');
 clause('custom', function($user, $subscription, $clause, $query) {
     // do your own logic!
-    // model is optional if you dont provide it the query is null - otherwise is a query builder }, 'App\Repositories\Team\Team');
+    // model is optional if you dont provide it the query is null - otherwise it's a query builder }, 'App\Repositories\Team\Team');
 ```